EmilioRecartZapata/emiliorecart.github.io/_pages/about.md

 ---
 # Research

-### IFIByNE (Institute of Phisiology, Biology and Neuroscience)
+ IFIByNE (Institute of Phisiology, Biology and Neuroscience)

-### Neuroscience's LAB University of Salvador
+ Neuroscience's Lab University of Salvador

 ## ID Proyects

-### Implicit and Explicit Modulations of Complex Decision-Making Processes and their Neural Bases - Consciousness´s Lab- IFIByNE, CONICET
+Implicit and Explicit Modulations of Complex Decision-Making Processes and their Neural Bases - Consciousness´s Lab- IFIByNE, CONICET

-### Effectiveness od Decision Making in Psychological First Aid intervention of Volunteers in Disaster Situations according to their coping strategies, predominant decision styles and personality- University of Buenos Aires (2018-2019)
+Effectiveness od Decision Making in Psychological First Aid intervention of Volunteers in Disaster Situations according to their coping strategies, predominant decision styles and personality- University of Buenos Aires (2018-2019)

 ---